Hannah Rudman appointed co-chair of the Scottish Forum on Natural Capital to drive nature-positive solutions

 By Dr Hannah Rudman, Senior Research Fellow

-The Hutton has a strong and long involvement with the Forum.
+The Hutton has a long involvement with the Forum.
 Dr Kerry Waylen leads another of the Forum’s action Hubs, the Sustainable Land Management Connectors.
 James Hutton Limited’s Antonia Boyce is the new lead of the Digital Enablers for Natural Capital Hub.
 Deputy Chief Executive Professor Deb Roberts has been a long-standing steering group member of the 150+ member strong national Forum.

 What is the Scottish Forum on Natural Capital?

 The Forum started in 2014, after Scotland hosted the Inaugural World Forum on Natural Capital, take a look at its timeline.
-Way back in the early days, Hannah was the “young SME representative” in the Scottish Government’s 2020 Climate Group convened by Ian Marchant, and Dame Susan Rice, which was the Forum’s precursor.
+Way back in the early days, Hannah was the “young SME representative” in the Scottish Government’s 2020 Climate Group convened by Ian Marchant and Dame Susan Rice, which was the Forum’s precursor.

 What is the vision for the Scottish Forum on Natural Capital?